 Will my account number stay the same?

-Yes, your CFCU account number will transfer to Northwest Federal.
-However, if there is a duplicate account number at Northwest Federal, this will be addressed individually.
+Yes, your CFCU account number has transferred to Northwest Federal.
+However, a small number of account numbers have been identified as account numbers that will need to be changed.
+This will be addressed individually.

 Will I be issued a new debit card?

 Yes, CFCU members will receive new Northwest Federal Debit Cards with detailed activation instructions.

 Will I be issued a new credit card?